Pet Insurance in the UK: How to Choose the Right Policy

 Why Pet Insurance Matters

-According to the Association of British Insurers, the average pet insurance claim in the UK in 2025 was approximately 900 pounds, but individual claims can be much higher.
-A cruciate ligament repair in a dog can cost 2,000 to 4,000 pounds.
-Cancer treatment can run to 5,000 to 12,000 pounds.
-Emergency surgery after a road traffic accident can exceed 6,000 pounds.
-Without insurance, these costs fall entirely on the pet owner.
+The Association of British Insurers puts the average UK pet insurance claim at around 900 pounds in 2025.
+But averages are deceptive.
+A cruciate ligament repair costs 2,000 to 4,000 pounds.
+Cancer treatment can hit 5,000 to 12,000 pounds.
+Emergency surgery after a car accident?
+Easily 6,000 pounds plus.
+Without insurance, that's all on you.

 The Four Types of Pet Insurance